 Absent voter ballots are available to registered voters for all elections.
 Due to the passage of the statewide ballot proposal 18-3 in November 2018, all eligible and registered voters in Michigan may now request an absent voter ballot without providing a reason.

-You can download an application from the Michigan Secretary of State website (click here).
-You may also apply in writing, including your registered address in Richland Township, where you want the ballot sent, and your signature.
+Applications for an absentee ballot may be downloaded from the Michigan Secretary of State website (click here) or you may also apply in writing, including your registered address in Richland Township, where you want the ballot sent, and your signature.
 All written requests to have an absent voter ballot mailed to you must be received to the Township no later than 5pm the Friday before the election.

 You can also come into the Township Office to get an application.
-In many cases, we can issue you the ballot at that time.
 Please be prepared to show a valid, government issued ID when you apply.
-You may request an absentee ballot in person up until the Saturday before any election.
+You may request an absentee ballot in person until 4:00 p.m.
+Monday before the election.

 Where do I vote?